DataCentricClassificationofSmartCity/DataCentricContentClassification_ofSmartCityResidentialServices/README.md

 # Classification Models

 The classifiction Models in this work are ResNet, Transformer and XLNet.
-In Transformer, we choose two strategries named base-transformer(3 Encoder-Decoder Layers) and enlarged-transformer (6 Encoder-Decoder Layers with a cross-layer sharing parameter group).
+In Transformer, we choose two strategries named based transformer(3 Encoder-Decoder Layers) and enlarged-transformer (6 Encoder-Decoder Layers with a cross-layer sharing parameter group).

 - **[ResNet](https://github.com/KaimingHe/deep-residual-networks)**
 - **[Transformer](https://github.com/huggingface/transformers)**
+  - Based Transformer
+  - Enlarged Transformer
 - **[XLNet](https://github.com/zihangdai/xlnet)**

+# Word Matching

+Word matching is a workflow that covert the request and department natural language to tokens and place as a pair (X,Y) to train the transformer model.
+And The model will learn to generate a sentence in a token format aiming at the department.
+This sentence is then to fuzzy matching with the department in the dataset.
+Comparied for the classification, the training pair (X,Y) is request and the classes label index.

+# Attention Value Calcluction

+This work aims to observe the different attention value words' influence on the decision of the transformer based model.
+After calculating the attention value of each words, low attention words are masked to do the prediction of the model.